playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 - Tabs
 - Customizable UI

-Those are just the features at the top of my head!
-What's nice about Cmder is that even if you don't use the terminal itself, you can use the configurations for CMD and PowerShell with other shells if you'd like.
+Those are just the features I can think of off the top of my head!
+What's nice about Cmder is that even if you don't use the terminal itself, you can use the configurations for CMD and PowerShell with other shells if you like.
 All of the screenshots for the other terminals will be shown using the Cmder configs.

 ### Terminus {#terminus}